linode/developers/hugo/content/platform/longview/longview-app-for-nginx.md

 More specifically, the error will state `Unable to access server status page (http://example.com/example) for Nginx: <error>`.
 This error occurs when Nginx's status setting is disabled or has been changed from the default location.

- {: .note }
->
+ {{< note >}}

-> This error occurs when Longview attempts to check the status page `location` listed in `/etc/linode/longview.d/Nginx.conf`, or the default page at `http://127.0.0.1/nginx_status`, but receives a non-200 HTTP response code.
+This error occurs when Longview attempts to check the status page `location` listed in `/etc/linode/longview.d/Nginx.conf`, or the default page at `http://127.0.0.1/nginx_status`, but receives a non-200 HTTP response code.
 Basically, it means that the status page Longview is checking doesn't exist.

+{{< /note >}}

 To fix this, follow these steps: